 While in Italy, your family will be covered by the PSHCP Comprehensive Coverage.
-While in Canada, your PSHCP coverage was only supplementary to the provincial insurance.
-As your provincial insurance ceases on the last day of the third month after your departure from Canada, the province continues to be responsible for payment of any medical bills incurred by your family while in Europe during the first three months.
 Reimbursement under the PSHCP Comprehensive medical insurance coverage while in Italy is based upon the Ontario Health Insurance Plan schedule of fees.
 Therefore, you can rest assured that the coverage your family will receive in Europe is the same as if you lived in Ontario subject to you upgrading your level of coverage to "Level III".
-The member continues to be responsible for PSHCP yearly deductible rates and co-insurance on purchase of drugs.
+The member continues to be responsible for PSHCP yearly deductible rates and also co-insurance on purchase of drugs.